BanzaiTokyo/askapp/README.md

 - python manage.py createsuperuser
 - python manage.py collectstatic
 - add a cron job `python manage.py calculate_scores` daily or hourly

-## Run project in Docker
-- make sure you have Docker installed
-- run `docker-compose up` from the project folder
-This will run the project available at http://localhost:8000.
-It already has an admin user "askapp" with password "askapp"

 ## Environment variables:
 ```DJANGO_SECRET - any random string, a secret key used internally by Django security mechanisms